 408 W Rosemary St. // (919) 942-5837

-Mama Dip’s, named for owner Mildred Cotton Council’s childhood nickname, is easily the best example of Southern soul food in Chapel Hill.
+Mama Dip’s, is easily the best example of Southern soul food in Chapel Hill.

-A Chapel Hill institution since 1976, today, Mama Dip continues to work alongside her children and grandchildren who help her run the restaurant.
+A Chapel Hill institution since 1976, today, Mama Dip continues to work thanks to her children and grandchildren who run the restaurant.

 It’s a lovely and cozy family-style establishment where you can eat fried chicken, barbeque, and catfish gumbo to your heart’s content.